F. David Peat: Biography

 For many years he was associated with physicist and philosopher David Bohm; the two wrote the book Science, Order, and Creativity together, and Peat later wrote Bohm's biography, Infinite Potential: The Life and Times of David Bohm.
 In the context of this biography, Peat emphasized how Bohm had worked intensely on finding a mathematical expression for his vision of an interconnected, enfolded implicate order, from which an explicate order, the world of classical physics unfolds.
 Bohm also aimed at re-introducing time as a dynamic entity.
-According to Peat, the use of the term Bohmian mechanics for his theory "would have shocked Dave [Bohm] somewhat": what was happening with the ideas of Bohm's and Hiley's theory, similarly as what had occurred with those of Grassman, Hamilton and Clifford before, was that physicists left the fundamental ideas aside and merely made use of them as an easy manner of performing calculations.
+According to Peat, the use of the term Bohmian mechanics for his theory "would have shocked Dave [Bohm] somewhat": what was happening with the ideas of Bohm's and Basil Hiley's theory, similarly as what had occurred with those of Hermann Grassman, William Rowan Hamilton and William Kingdon Clifford before, was that physicists left the fundamental ideas aside and merely made use of them as an easy manner of performing calculations.

 While living in Canada, Peat organized discussion circles between Western scientists and Native American elders, together with Leroy Little Bear who later obtained the 2003 National Aboriginal Achievement Award, now the Indspire Awards, for Education.
 While living in London, Peat organized a conference between artists and scientists.
 In 1996 he moved from Canada to Pari, Italy.

 In 2000, he founded the Pari Center for New Learning, a center dedicated to education, learning and research, together with writer and researcher Maureen Doolan.
 The activities of the Pari Center comprise residential courses and conferences and possibilities for scholars and researchers to spend extended periods as residents in Pari.

 Peat wrote on the subjects of science, art, and spirituality and proposed the notions of creative suspension and gentle action.
 He authored or co-authored many books including Synchronicity: The Bridge between Matter and Mind, Seven Life Lessons of Chaos, Turbulent Mirror, Gentle Action, and Pathways of Chance.
 His most recent book was A Flickering Reality: Cinema and the Nature of Reality.

+Peat died in 2017 at Pari, Civitella Paganico, Italy.